Beating the Harmonic lower bound for online bin packing: Weights

-Note that $w$ counts all blue items, and $v$ counts all red items.
-By definition of $\smallestred$, we have $\M=\R$ for all items with type $t$ such that $\needs(t) > k= \needs(t(\smallestred))$.
-For simplicity, we ignore the markings for any type $t$ with $\needs(t) < k$, essentially assuming that there are no items of such types that are marked $\R$.
+Note that $w_k$ counts all blue items, and $v_{k,s(\smallestred)}$ counts all red items.
+By definition of $k$ and Packing Property \ref{pp:allesOK}, we have $\M=\R$ for all items with type $t$ such that $\needs(t) < k$.
+For simplicity, we ignore the markings for any type $t$ with $\needs(t) > k$, essentially assuming that there are no items of such types that are marked $\R$.
 It is clear that this assumption can only increase the weight of any item.
-We can furthermore observe that large items have weight 1 under weighting function $w_k$ and weight $1$ or $0$ under weighting function $v_k$ as $\redfrac_t=0$ and $\bluefit_t=1$ for these items.